vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - 17. Transaction and try catch block
  - 18. Concurrency Control
  - 19. Lock query, block query and deadlock
+ - 20. How to performe SQL Queries performance

 ---Angular---